-Kristin Burnett, PhD (she/her/they) has worked extensively in academia and with not-for profit organizations and grassroots organizations in community engagement and program evaluation.
+Kristin Burnett, PhD (she/her/they) is a settler historian who has worked extensively in academia and with not-for profit organizations and grassroots organizations in community engagement and program evaluation.
 She has worked with Indigenous communities to develop research objectives and strategic plans that support capacity building and knowledge mobilization.
 She is responsible to the communities she works with to generate knowledge that is meaningful and actionable.

 Broadly, Kristin’s research and policy work investigates the challenges many people face accessing health care, social services, and food.
 For example, Kristin worked with community members from Fort Albany First Nation and Food Secure Canada to draft a national report on food costing entitled “Paying for Nutrition: A Report on Food Costing in the North.”
 She has also done extensive work on the federal food subsidy programs (e.g. Nutrition North Canada) and northern retail food environments.
 More recently, Kristin has worked with legal clinics and health organizations in northern Ontario to identify barriers experienced by individuals living without personal identification, especially birth certificates.
 Under COVID-19, people are facing further difficulties accessing basic services due to a lack of personal identification.
 Kristin has collaborated with community members and organizations regarding a policy statement on the impact of COVID on Indigenous Food sovereignty and on a joint submission to the UN Committee on the Rights of the Child.